tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/consumption/index.md

 title: Azure Consumption REST APIs
 description: Learn how the Azure Consumption APIs give you programmatic access to cost and usage data for your Azure resources. ms.service: cost-management-billing
-author: ms-premp
+author: bandersmsft
-ms.author: prprak
+ms.author: banders
-ms.manager: srsrikum
-service_description: To be added..
+ms.reviewer: adwise
 ---

 # Azure Consumption

 The Azure Consumption APIs give you programmatic access to cost and usage data for your Azure resources.
-These APIs currently only support Enterprise Enrollments and Web Direct  Subscriptions (with a few exceptions).
+The APIs currently only support Enterprise Enrollments, Web Direct subscriptions (with a few exceptions), and CSP Azure plan subscriptions.
 The APIs are continually updated to support other types of Azure subscriptions.

 Azure Consumption APIs provide access to:
 * Enterprise Customers Only